Elvis Andrus Player Props: White Sox vs. Marlins

 Elvis Andrus At The Plate

-- Andrus has four doubles, a home run and 12 walks while hitting .190.
+- Andrus is batting .200 with four doubles, a home run and 13 walks.

+- In 51.2% of his 43 games this season, Andrus has picked up at least one hit.
+He's also had six multi-hit games.

-- He has gone deep in one of 42 games, and in 0.6% of his plate appearances.
+- He has homered in one of 43 games, and in 0.6% of his plate appearances.

-- In seven games this year (16.7%), Andrus has picked up an RBI, and in five of those games (11.9%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In 16.3% of his games this season, Andrus has driven in at least one run.
+In five of those games (11.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.